Prince can process local files or fetch them from remote locations. To do this, a full URL needs to be provided, including the protocol.

 --ssl-version sets the minimum version of SSL to allow.
 It may be one of:

---insecure disables SSL verification.
+--insecure disables SSL verification altogether.
 Please note that using this option is not recommended!
+As the name already suggests, all secure connections are downgraded to insecure.

 Prince makes use of the libcurl library to process network locations - see Acknowledgments.
 Please note that command-line options are passed to curl as-is.
 On some systems curl might use a library other than OpenSSL to handle SSL - in those cases the SSL-related command-line options might behave in a slightly different way.
 In case of doubt, please check your own curl documentation.